-The 2018 Study showed that the base salaries for our NEOs, other than for Mr. Simpson, were within a competitive range of 97-109% of the median for similarly situated employees at companies in the Company's peer group.
-Because Mr. Simpson was hired after the 2018 Study was completed, he is not included in that study.
-Rather, his base salary was set by use of a similar methodology, which indicated that his base pay was within 3% of the median of similarly situated employees at companies in the Company's peer group.
-Based on input from management and in consultation with Willis Towers Watson, the Committee approved merit increases for 2019 for all officers, ranging from 3.0% to 4.1%, with the exception of officers whose employment responsibilities or job title had changed between 2018 and 2019 and Mr. Simpson, who started after October 1, 2018.
-NEO 2019 salary increases ranged from 3.5% to 4.0%, except for Mr. Simpson.
-In approving salary increases for NEOs, the Committee considered current market positioning, both individual and Company performance during 2018, and the Company's budget for salary increases generally for all employees.
+The 2021 Study showed that the base salaries for our NEOs were within a competitive range of 93-108% of the median for similarly situated employees at companies in the Company's peer group.
+Based on input from management and in consultation with Willis Towers Watson, the Committee approved merit increases for 2022 for all executive officers of 3.0%, with the exception of (i) executive officers whose employment responsibilities or job title had changed between 2021 and 2022 or (ii) executive officers that did not hold their position for the entirety of 2021.
+In approving salary increases for NEOs, the Committee considered current market positioning, both individual and Company performance during 2021, and the Company's budget for salary increases generally for all employees.

-2019 Short-Term Incentives - the 2019 Cash Bonus Plan
+2022 Short-Term Incentives - The 2022 Cash Bonus Plan